 if your time would allow, try to visit any of the following places:

 Lakawon Island Resort.
-One of the most place in Negros Occidental as of this writing and frequented by both local and tourist from other places.
+One of the places in Negros Occidental as of this writing and frequented by both locals and tourists from other places.

 Mambukal Mountain Resort.
 Experience nature just an hour away from the city proper.
-The place has water falls, ice cold water swimming pool, a lagoon for boating and a lot more.
+The place has waterfalls, an ice-cold water swimming pool, a lagoon for boating, and a lot more.

 Visit Bago City’s Tourist Attraction.
 Bago City is just loaded with many beautiful spots that you can visit and enjoy.